top of page

 Mr. Yam’s professional memberships include Texas Music Educators Association (TMEA), Texas Orchestra Directors Association (TODA), American String Teachers Association (ASTA), and Phi Mu Alpha Sinfonia (ΦMA).

 Born and raised in Houston, Texas, Mr. Yam began his musical studies at the age of six with piano lessons, followed by playing clarinet in band in middle school.
-At fourteen, he began playing the viola, and subsequently performed in the orchestra at Clear Lake High School, under the directorship of John Law, Kevin Black, and Bryan Buffaloe, while studying viola privately under Pei-Ling Hwang.
-Mr. Yam performed with the Clear Lake HS Orchestra at TMEA twice as the Honor Orchestra in 2013 and 2014, and at Alice Tully Hall in New York City in 2013 for the National Orchestra Cup.
+He began playing the viola in high school, performing in the orchestra at Clear Lake High School under the directorship of John Law, Kevin Black, and Bryan Buffaloe, while studying viola privately under Pei-Ling Hwang.
+The Clear Lake HS Orchestra performed at TMEA twice as the Honor Full Orchestra in 2013 and Honor String Orchestra in 2014, and at Alice Tully Hall in New York City in 2013 for the National Orchestra Cup, in which the Symphony Orchestra took first prize.

 Mr. Yam completed his Bachelor of Music in Music Studies at the University of Texas at San Antonio (UTSA), where he was a scholarship student and graduated with honors.
 He studied viola performance with Allyson Dawkins, string pedagogy with Dr. Kristen Pellegrino & Dr. Eugene Dowdy, conducting with Dr. John Zarco, and music theory & psychology with Dr. Stacey Davis.